-Description: Little Gull Island is situated about seven miles northeast of Orient Point, at the eastern end of Long Islandís North Fork, where Long Island Sound opens out to the sea.
+Description: Little Gull Island is situated about seven miles northeast of Orient Point, at the eastern end of Long Island’s North Fork, where Long Island Sound opens out to the sea.
 Great Gull Island is located just west of Little Gull Island, but four miles of open water lie between Little Gull Island and Fishers Island to the east.
 This stretch of water is known as the Race, due to the tidal currents that sometimes exceed five knots.
 When strong winds or heavy onshore seas combine with an ebbing tide, the water in the Race turns into a churning cauldron of white-capped waves and dangerous rip tides.

 Along with its neighbor Plum Island, Little Gull Island was purchased by one Samuel Wyllys in 1659 from Wyandanch, the senior chief of four Indian tribes who controlled much of Long Island at the time.
 Little Gull Island went through a number of owners until the U.S. government bought it from Benjamin Jerome at a cost of $800 in 1803 for lighthouse purposes.

-The War of 1812 began with a Declaration of War by the U.S. Congress, but communications were so slow in those times (it took four days for the news to reach Boston), and lighthouses so remote, that Giles Holt may have not even noticed there was a war on, if the war hadnít suddenly come to him.
+The War of 1812 began with a Declaration of War by the U.S. Congress, but communications were so slow in those times (it took four days for the news to reach Boston), and lighthouses so remote, that Giles Holt may have not even noticed there was a war on, if the war hadn’t suddenly come to him.
 On July 28, 1813, a small British force landed at Little Gull Island and removed all of the lamps and reflectors, putting the station out of service for the duration of the conflict.

 Giles Holt and his family returned to the station after the war, but their routine was soon disrupted again when the great hurricane of September 23, 1815 swept through New England.
 Little Gull Island was almost wiped clean; the lantern was heavily damaged, all the windows were broken, the well was ruined, and outbuildings were demolished.
 Everyone at the station was forced to take refuge inside the lighthouse.
-One account says that when they emerged after the storm was over, they found the lighthouse sitting on a small patch of level ground atop a twenty-foot-high gravel bluff.
-Much of the islandís soil around them had simply been washed into the sea.
+One account says that when they emerged after the storm, they found the lighthouse sitting on a small patch of level ground atop a twenty-foot-high gravel bluff.
+Much of the island’s soil around them had simply been washed into the sea.

-In 2009, the Little Gull Island Lighthouse, deemed excess by the Coast Guard, was offered at no cost to eligible entities, including federal, state, and local agencies, non-profit corporations, and educational organizations under the provisions of the National Historic Lighthouse Preservation Act of 2000.
+In 2009, Little Gull Island Lighthouse, deemed excess by the Coast Guard, was offered at no cost to eligible entities, including federal, state, and local agencies, non-profit corporations, and educational organizations under the provisions of the National Historic Lighthouse Preservation Act of 2000.
 When no qualified organization was found to assume ownership, the lighthouse was placed on the auction block on May 1, 2012, with a starting bid of $50,000.
 Eight bidders participated in the auction, which closed on October 17, 2012 with a winning bid of $381,000.

 Located three miles from the eastern end of Plum Island, and 4.7 miles from

-The lighthouse is owned by the Coast Guard.
+The lighthouse is privately owned.
 Grounds/tower closed.